KailaTheeNgineer/GourmetDeliApp/README.md

 ### Adding a Sandwich
 ![Ask Extra](src/main/receipts/ASKEXTRASCREEN.png)
->> *While adding a sandwich, the user will be prompted for extra meat and cheese only if they add meat or cheese to the order*
+>> *While adding a sandwich, the user will be prompted for extra meat and cheese only if they add meat or cheese to the order.
+User can also type out the name of the value or select the number assigned to it.*

 ![Error Catch](src/main/receipts/ERRORCATCH.png)
 >> *While creating a sandwich, if input is invalid, user will be prompted to try again.*